 After the battle was over, the people returned to Jerusalem and took the plunder to the temple.
 They gave the glory to the Lord.

 Way to Introduce the Story:

-At the same time that King Ahab and Queen Jezebel were being bad rulers in the country of Israel, King Jehoshaphat was being a good ruler in the country of Judah.
-King Jehoshaphat loved the Lord and tried to obey him.
-He taught the people how to worship God and do what he commands.
+At the same time that King Ahab and Queen Jezebel were being bad rulers in the country of Israel, King Jehoshaphat was trying to be a good ruler in the country of Judah.

-All the people of Judah came together to ask God for help just as King Jehoshaphat told them to.
+So the people fasted and prayed.
+Judah’s people came together with the king to ask God for help.
 Fathers, mothers and children all gathered for this special prayer.

-When all of the people had gathered together, Jehoshaphat began to pray to God.
+King Jehoshaphat began to pray to God.
 “Lord, You are the God of everything.
 You have power and strength.
 No one can stand against You.
 You gave us this land.
-When trouble comes, we come to You and You hear us and You save us.
+When trouble comes, we come to You, and You hear us and You save us.
 Now these people have come and are trying to force us out of Your land.
 We have no power against their large army.
 We don’t know what to do, so we look to You for help.”